taikaa/ca_extend/REFERENCE.md

 * master - Fully-qualified domain name of the Master acting as the Certificate Authority
 * compile_masters - Optional comma-separated list of fully-qualified domain names of Compilers
+* regen_primary_cert - Boolean for whether to also regenrate the primary server certificate.
+Defaults to `false`

 #### Steps